learn-co-curriculum/dsc-refactoring-with-pipelines-lab/README.md

 #### 4. Add Interaction Terms

-This step gets into the feature engineering part of preprocessing.
+This step gets further into the feature engineering part of preprocessing.
 Does our model improve as we add interaction terms?
 In this step you will use a `PolynomialFeatures` transformer to augment the existing features of the dataset.

 #### 5. Scale Data